 2 To pursue this, start with Pen of Iron: American Prose and the

-King James Bible by Jonathan Alter (2010) and God’s Secretaries:
+King James Bible by Robert Alter (2010) and God’s Secretaries:

 The Making of the King James Bible by Adam Nicolson (2003).

 3 Modern English has natural gender (masculine, feminine,